Logo

 By paying off the highest-interest debts first, you pay down your principal balance faster, reduce the amount of interest you pay over the life of the loan, and save yourself money.
 Here’s how the debt avalanche method compares to making minimum payments on your accounts.

-Making minimum payments only.
+If you make the minimum payments only.

 If you made your current minimum payments only on your three accounts, this is an estimate of how long it would take to pay off your debts and what it could cost you in interest: